-POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: At December 2021: NVQ2+ = 72.9 (Dec 2020 figures at 2022 data not → CS11: Tourism and the visitor economy Number of rural diversification schemes Encourage an increase in rural diversification schemes in the borough.
-Change of use measure Current Performance: 023; but COVID-19 pandemic and cost tively impacted the tourism sector. \leftrightarrow CS12: Managing change in Rotherham's Retailand Service Centres Vacancy rates in the borough's town and district centres Reduce the number of empty properties across the main retail / service centres.
-RMBC Town Centre Surveys (October 2023) Current Performance: in the borough was 13.7 % in 202 units) across all defined town centres 23, and 14.5 % in 2022.
-There has percentage of overall vacancy rates. ¥ (Rotherham town centre vacancy 24.7% down from 27.4% in 2022 rates (based on units) in 2023 was , a difference of -2.7%). ed on units) of all other town centres % (2022), there has been no change CS12: Managing change in Rotherham's Retailand Service Centres Amount of new floorspace in town and district centres New retail floorspace to be encouraged in town centres, discouraged in out of town locations RMBC survey Current Performance: No significant new retail floorspace i during the year. \leftrightarrow CS13: Transforming Rotherham Town Centre Vacancy rate on primary shopping frontages in the town centre RMBC Town Centre Survey (October 2023) Current Performance: Within the primary shopping fronta was 24.4, down from 25.2% in 20 to 24%. ¥
+POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: At December 2023: NVQ2+ = 79.6%, NVQ3+ = 59.1%%, NVQ4+ = 35.6% (Dec 2022 figures at 72.9%, 54.1%, 31.9%) ↑ CS10: Improving skills and employment opportunities Number of Local Labour Agreements submitted Increase job and training opportunities for the local workforce Based on the applications submitted for discharge of the Local Labour Agreement planning conditions for both the construction and operation phase Current Performance: At August 2024, the planning conditions were imposed on 36 developments in the construction phase and 24 developments in the operational phase.
+14 Local Labour Agreements have been submitted as required by the conditions.
+The Interim Policy Statement - Local Labour Policy adopted in January 2024 CS11: Tourism and the visitor economy Number of rural diversification schemes Encourage an increase in rural diversification schemes in the borough.
+Change of use measure Current Performance: 023; but COVID-19 pandemic and cost cively impacted the tourism sector. \leftrightarrow CS12: Managing change in Rotherham's Retailand Service Centres Vacancy rates in the borough's town and district centres Reduce the number of empty properties across the main retail/ service centres.
+RMBC Town Centre Surveys (October 2023) Current Performance: Overall vacancy rates (based on units) across all defined town centres in the borough was 15% in 2024, and 14.1 % in 2023.
+There has been an increase of 0.9% in the percentage of overall vacancy rates.
+(Rotherham town centre vacancy rates (based on units) in 2024 was 26% up from 24.7% in 2022, a difference of 1.3%). • (Town centre vacancy rates (base were 10% (2024) up from 9.6% (0.4%.

-Improving / On Target = \uparrow Declining / Not on Target = \downarrow No Change / No Update = \leftrightarrow
+CS12: Managing change in Rotherham's Retailand Service Centres Amount of new floorspace in town and district centres New retail floorspace to be encouraged in town centres, discouraged in out of town locations RMBC survey Current Performance: No significant new retail floorspace during the year. \leftrightarrow CS13: Transforming Rotherham Town Centre Vacancy rate on primary shopping frontages in the town centre Reduce the number of empty properties within Rotherham town centre RMBC Town Centre Survey (October 2023) Current Performance: Within the primary shopping frontages, the number of vacant units in 2024 was 26 (19.7%), down from 28 (21.4%) in 2023, and floorspace vacancy is 17.3%. Ψ